ReshmaRamaiah10/oncokb-sop/README.md

 - [ ] Run a docker build of the website with the new SOP and verify the links work.
 - [ ] Make a Pull Request
-- [ ] After the code is merged push the docker image
 - [ ] Update production with the latest SOP docker image